 Feedback should be a critical part of the onboarding process – and the more objective it is, the better.
 With automated onboarding, your new employees get clear, tangible KPIs to measure progress and remove subjectivity and bias.

 ➡️ Set up your marketing department's new hires for success with Zavvy

 Follow up on the success of your onboarding program with:

-- 🌱 People development cycles that create role clarity and guide people along their development path.
+- 🌱 People development plans that guide people along their development path in your company.

-- 🔄 Feedback systems that can be customized as desired and that lead to a culture of growth and learning.
+- 🔄 Feedback systems that you can customiz according to your organizational culture, and foster a culture of growth and learning.

-- ☕️ Coffee roulettes to connect colleagues remotely.
+- ☕️ Coffee roulettes that connect colleagues, even remotely.

 - 💪 Training programs that deliver step-by-step content instead of overwhelming learners.

 Try it for yourself to discover how our automated onboarding tool will take your onboarding to the next level.